Translate English video to German | Fast, accurate AI | HeyGen

 Review and download

 Make small adjustments to timing, wording, or subtitle style before exporting.
-Download your translated video or subtitle files in the format that suits your workflow.
+Download your translated video or subtitle files in the format that fits your workflow.

 What’s better about HeyGen?